JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-intro.md

 To share code among a subset of targets, intermediate source sets are used.
 For example, the `appleMain` source set represents the code shared among all Apple platforms.
 The code shared among all platforms and compiled to all declared targets has its own source set, `commonMain`.
-It cannot use platform-specific APIs, but can take advantage of multiplatform libraries.
+It cannot use platform-specific APIs but can take advantage of multiplatform libraries.

 When compiling for a specific target, Kotlin combines the common source set, the relevant intermediate source sets,